FAForever/wiki-pages/Play/Learning/Adjacency-Bonus.md

 Buildings which give Energy discount bonuses

 It should be noted that Mass Extractors consume Energy per second to generate Mass per second.
-T1 Power Generators should only be used for adjacency bonus(es) when the Mass Extractor is upgrading from T1 to T2 very early in the game, to save some Energy whilst upgrading.
+T1 Power Generators should only be used for adjacency bonus when the Mass Extractor is upgrading from T1 to T2 very early in the game, to save some Energy whilst upgrading.

 ## Production Bonus